armadaproject/armada/docs/api.md

 # Armada API

-Armada exposes gRPC and REST api.
+Armada exposes an API via gRPC or REST.

 ## gRPC
-All api is defined in `/pkg/api` folder with `*.proto` files as source for all generated code.
+The API is defined in `/pkg/api` folder with `*.proto` files as source for all generated code.

 Folder `/pkg/api` also contains generated clients and together with helper methods from `/pkg/client` provides a convenient way to call Armada api from go code.
 See armadactl code for [examples](../cmd/armadactl/cmd/submit.go).